calebsmith/vim-lambdify/README.md

 ```vim
 syn match javaError "<<<\|\.\.\|=>\|||=\|&&=\|\*\/"
 ```
-Otherwise the `->` operator will be highlighted as error.
+Otherwise the `->` operator will be highlighted as error by default.

 More will likely be added over time.
 These just happen to be languages I use frequently that have lambdas or something akin to them.